minvws/nl-covid19-data-backend-processing/README.md

 A **[Microsoft SQL Server 2019](https://www.microsoft.com/en-us/evalcenter/evaluate-sql-server-2019)** is used to ingest and digest the various sources. **Container images** - using **[Docker](https://docs.docker.com/engine/install/)**, **[minikube](https://minikube.sigs.k8s.io/docs/start/)**, **[Podman](https://podman.io/getting-started/)** or Docker runtimes that support **[Docker CLI](https://community.chocolatey.org/packages/docker-cli)**) can be used used when on-premise or cloud solution are not available during development (**[Docker Hub](https://hub.docker.com/_/microsoft-mssql-server)**).
 It is also possible to run a local version of MSSQL for development purposes.

-Deploy the SQL project in /src/sln/CoronaDashboard.BusinessLogic/CoronaDashboard.BusinessLogic.Database to the created database before filling the configuration tables from the PowerShell scripts.
+* Deploy the SQL project in ./src/sln/CoronaDashboard.BusinessLogic/CoronaDashboard.BusinessLogic.Database to the created database.
+* Then fill the configuration tables via the PowerShell load-protos-script.ps1 and load-workflow-configs.ps1 scripts located in ./.devops/scripts directory.
+  * The scripts make use of the configurations as stored in .json files in the ./.devops/configs directory.
+* All input source files as of the archiving of the application have been provided in the ./src/input-sources directory in a zip-file named ArchivingCDBsources.7z.
 ### **Troubleshooting**

 ---